dhowe/aiNoThankYou/README.md

-# aiNoThankYou
-AINT: AI No Thank You
+# AINT: AI No Thank You